 Normal blood oxygen level ranges between 95-100%.
 It’s not uncommon for people with lung disease to have below normal levels.
 In general, supplemental oxygen is prescribed when the oxygen saturation level stays at or below 88 percent.
 It’s normal for oxygen saturation levels to fluctuate with activity.
 If your oxygen saturation level runs low on an ongoing basis, whether at rest, during activity or while you sleep, talk to your health care provider about using supplemental oxygen.

 In order to function properly, your body needs a certain amount of oxygen circulating in your bloodstream at all times.
 When the level of oxygen in the blood drops, hypoxemia, or low blood oxygen levels occur.
 Hypoxemia can lead to hypoxia, or low oxygen in the tissues.
-Ongoing hypoxemia in COPD can lead to pulmonary hypertension (high blood pressure in the lungs) and secondary polycythemia (an overproduction of red blood cells) amongst other complications.
+Ongoing hypoxemia in COPD can lead to pulmonary hypertension (high blood pressure in the lungs) and secondary polycythemia (an overproduction of red blood cells); it can also lead to other complications.

 Although signs and symptoms of hypoxemia or hypoxia may vary from person to person, the following are the most common:

 Treatment with supplemental oxygen increases the amount of oxygen in your bloodstream, which increases the amount of oxygen to your cells, tissues and organs.
 If you have a lung disease that impairs your breathing, getting more oxygen can help you breathe better and live longer.
-Whether you choose a home oxygen concentrator like the Inogen at Home or a portable oxygen concentrator like the Inogen One G3, supplemental oxygen helps reduce the risk of hypoxemia or hypoxia by providing you with oxygen as needed or on a continuous basis, 24 hours a day, 7 days a week.
-Inogen has a solution for all your oxygen needs.
+Whether you choose a home oxygen concentrator like the Inogen at Home or a portable oxygen concentrator like the Inogen One G3 or Inogen One G4, supplemental oxygen helps reduce the risk of hypoxemia or hypoxia by providing you with oxygen as needed or on a continuous basis, 24/7, Inogen has a solution for all your oxygen needs.